DPapararo/FlashMandelNG/README.md

 Version 5.1 changes:
-Now commandline parameters follows amiga's way rules,  for now it's present only 'BENCHMARKMODE' option to start FlashMandelNG with an FPU or Altivec speed test.
+Now commandline parameters follows amiga's way rules,  for now it's present only 'BENCHMARKMODE ON' option to start FlashMandelNG with an 'FPU', 'Altivec', 'SPE' and 'Integer Math', speed tests.
+Added some checks to validate benchmark results.
-Fixed periodicity check and speededup up core Altivec routines to use 100% power
+Fixed periodicity check and speededup core 'Altivec' routines to use 100% power.
+Minor improvementents and bugfixes.
+Updated docs.
 ***

  "Bottomless wonders spring from simple rules, which are repeated without end." cit.
 Benoit Mandelbrot

  Enjoy,